 2. ink the major debates in corporate finance to real life cases

 3. have a real understanding of the major debates in corporate finance:

-The latest version of the schedule can be found on the SBB website.
+The most updated version of the schedules can be found on the Leiden University student website

 Mode of instruction

-3-hour interactive lectures, presentations and discussions every week, 3 weeks long.
+3 hours interactive lectures, presentations and discussions every week, 6 weeks long.

 In order to pass students must have a total grade of at least a 6 (six).

 Brigham/Ehrhardt/Fox, Financial Management : Theory and Practice - 9781473729605

 You have to sign up for classes and examinations (including resits) in uSis.
 Check this link for more information and activity codes.

 There is only limited capacity for external students.
 Please contact the programme Coordinator